 The easiest way to apply this flooring is to make a paper template of the floor you want to cover and then cut your flooring sheet to match.

 Wood look flooring does not have to be necessarily made of wood.
 You can get the same look using inexpensive vinyl floor.
 Vinyl wood floor comes in 12" long strips, cut to the right scale for your dollhouse.
-You peel and stick the planks to your dollhouse floors.
+You peel and stick the planks to your dollhouse floors, staggering them throughout for realism.
 The floor is easily cut with scissors.

 I applied this flooring to the Aster Cottage Dollhouse.
 It is best to first paint your dollhouse floors with a similar color as your floor coverings.
 This will hide any areas around your flooring cuts and between your floor planks.

 Though it is a peel and stick floor, you should always use tacky glue to adhere each plank regardless, for a long lasting hold.